-How to Control Flaws That Could Control You
+How to Control Flaws That May Control You

 Some of your flaws are embedded in your temperament.
 If you ignore them, you shortchange your knowledge of who you are.
-The best thing you can do with your flaws is to control them—before they control you.
+The best way to deal with your flaws is to recognize and control them—before they control you.

 Flaws become controlling when you hide them, when you excuse them, or rename them.
 Here are two examples:

 - A defiant teenager responds to his parents’ instruction with rude remarks.
 To them, he is assertive.
 He grows into an "assertive" adult who constantly gets fired from his job.

 - A flirtatious woman describes her actions as friendly.
 After a while, she suffers harassment to the point of frustration.
 She hates the frustration, but never sees it as a result of her indiscretion.

 In these instances, rudeness in the young man and indiscretion in the woman are controlling their lives.
 Chances are, their situations will not change unless they recognize their flaws.

 Everybody has some.
 To help identify them and control them, first look at where they come from.
 Here we identify flaws from five sources, and offer suggestions on controlling them.